frnsimoes/frnsimoes.github.io/content/posts/memory-ramblings.md

 +++
-date = 2024-11-30
+date = 2024-12-01
 title = "Rambling about virtual memory, faults, etc."
 +++

-I like how Tanenbaum starts his chapter on virtual memory.
+I've been reading about virtual memory for the past few days (hence, disclaimer: don't quote me), and I like how Tanenbaum starts his chapter on virtual memory.
 He approaches the memory problem by worrying about how much space a program occupies in memory.
-One curious thing that he mentions is how early computers didn´t use any kind of memory abstraction or virtualization; each program only saw the physical memory, so two programs couldn't run at the same time - if they did, program 2 could override a memory location of program 1, and then both would eventually crash.
+One curious thing that he mentions is how early computers didn’t use any kind of memory abstraction or virtualization; each program only saw the physical memory, so two programs couldn't run at the same time - if they did, program 2 could override a memory location of program 1, and then both would eventually crash.
 I tried to create a simple program to emulate this behavior using mmap: program 1 writes to memory; program 2 overrides the memory location and program 1 crashes.
 It's a fun experiment.

 The implementations to solve this problem seem wacky.
-Swapping was never really good enough - saving the program content to a non-volatile storage like hhd or ssd - because it is slow.

-Base and bounds, another implementation, occupied too much space because of the necessity of contiguous space and the fact that heap and stack grow in opposite direction - causing the inevitable non used space between them in memory.
+Base and bounds, another implementation, gave us the illusion of multiple memory spaces into physical memory.
+It works with two registers in the MMU: the base and the bounds.
+The base represents the address in physical memory where the address space of the currently running process starts.
+The bounds give us protection.
+Check we are within address space.
+If the memory is not "in bounds", if it's not OK to access that memory space, the hardware raises an exception.
+(Illegal memory access).
+The bad part of the base/bounds implementation is that it is hard to allocate memory because you have to always find large chunks of memory (to allocate contiguous memory); hard to expand.
+Hard to share memory.
+Base/bounds also have a lack of flexibility in allocating memory.
+It limits the process to contiguous blocks, which makes it harder to handle dynamic allocation, resizing, and memory fragmentation.

-Then we had segmentation that achieve multiple base/bounds instead of only one base/bounds.
-It got better, because now we have small spaces that need to be contiguous, and not big spaces that have too much waste.
-But segmentation didn´t solve the waste problem, since inside each segment there was non used memory, causing fragmentation.
-Segmentation also had another problem: if a big chunk of data came in to that particular segment, it needed to be compacted or rejected (for size reasons).
+Then we had segmentation that achieved multiple base/bounds instead of only one base/bounds.
+It got better because now we have small spaces that need to be contiguous, and not big spaces that have too much waste.
+But segmentation didn’t solve the waste problem, since inside each segment there was unused memory, causing fragmentation.
+Segmentation also had another problem: if a big chunk of data came into that particular segment, it needed to be compacted or rejected (for size reasons).

 Fragmentation and the need of choosing between two drastic options (reject or compact) were the main reasons for dissatisfaction with segmentation and the idea of paging.
-Paging is the idea of diving notionally (ideally?) the address space in blocks.
-With paging, we have this notion that we can divide (in abstraction) the physical memory in small blocks of 4kb, and then map these blocks in physical memory to 4kb blocks in virtual memory.
+Paging is the idea of dividing notionally (ideally?) the address space into blocks.
+With paging, we have this notion that we can divide (in abstraction) the physical memory into small blocks of 4kb, and then map these blocks in physical memory to 4kb blocks in virtual memory.

 The problem with this idea is that now we need to deal with the "map" part between physical and virtual memory.
 And how do we do the mapping?
 By translating it.
 This translation is handled by the Memory Management Unit (MMU), which uses a data structure called the page table to keep track of the mapping between virtual pages and physical frames.

 Dang.
 Now we have to worry about lookups.
 Virtual addresses need to be translated into physical addresses.
 The TLB (translation lookaside buffer) is a cache that helps with this translation.
 It is a small cache that stores the most recent translations.
 If the translation is not in the TLB (TLB miss), the MMU needs to look it up in the page table (page walk).

-The lookup may also fail if there is available translation for the virtual address.
+The lookup may also fail if there is no available translation for the virtual address.
 In this case, the OS sends a segment fault signal to the program, which can handle it or crash.

 **A brief detour: segfault**